-A federal criminal defense lawyer in Kansas City, MO represents clients in complex legal battles within the federal criminal justice system – where the penalties can involve lengthy prison sentences, government seizure of assets, and lasting harm to your future.
+A federal criminal defense lawyer in Kansas City, MO defends individuals and organizations against high-stakes charges in federal court – where the penalties can involve lengthy prison sentences, government seizure of assets, and lasting harm to your future.

 Cases Handled